Silver-will/Silver-will.github.io/src/content/projects/project-1.md

 **Project Overview:**
-A 3D rendering engine written in vulkan, utlisiing modern features such as Dynamic rendering and vertex pulling with an entirely GPU Driven pipeline and bindless resources to maximize performance and much more.
+A 3D rendering engine written in vulkan, utliziing modern features such as Dynamic rendering and vertex pulling with an entirely GPU Driven pipeline and bindless resources to maximize performance and much more.
-This post will serve as a frame analysis Describing everything that happens in a single frame in my renderer and some of the logical reasoning behind the architectural decisions i've taken.
+This post will serve as a frame analysis describing anatomy of a rendered frame in black key and some of the logical reasoning behind the architectural decisions i've taken.

 ## Table of Contents
 0. [Engine Architecture](#engine-architecture)